ryan-mahoney/presentations/php-oop45/deck.md

 An object is an instance of a class.

-(Tell the interview story... from BSD...)
+(Tell the interview story from BSD...)

 ---

 ## Object Oriented Thinking

 Consider that a house is an instance of a blueprint.

-Many houses can be made using the same blueprint.
-A blueprint is useful, but you can't live in one.
-An object takes up space and can possibly store and do things.
+Many houses can be made using the same one blueprint.

+A blueprint is useful description of a house, but you can't live in one.

+An object takes up space (memory) and can possibly store (data) and do things (be executed).

 ---